moebiussurfing/ofxStepSequencer/README.md

 https://github.com/moebiussurfing/ofxGuiExtended2 (fork)

+Included into the example but not mandatory:
-optional: (to hanlde window settings between sessions)
+Optional to hanlde window settings between sessions.
+Check ofApp.h into the example:

 https://github.com/moebiussurfing/ofxWindowApp